 It’s a bold concept – six holes intersect with each other and three more attached, but with no rough.
 Instead a creek winds its way through, creating diagonal hazards in several places, and bunkers are cut almost exactly where the perfect drive should be placed.
 It’s these inter-connections between the fairways that form the backbone of the course’s indelible character.
 Everyone breathlessly agrees , they’ve seen nothing like Old Town before, and they love it for that.

 Still, it took what many golf experts call the best restoration of Bill Coore and Ben Crenshaw’s lives to bring the course back to its glorious Golden Age roots.
 Old Town fell victim to the usual malaise that infected courses during the decades that followed WWII.
 Over-planting of trees, (with the resulting narrowing of playing corridors), cocooned the golfer within individual holes like a mummy in a sarcophagus.
 A focus on how the course looked (as opposed to how it played) kept it green and soft.
-And a desire to make the bunkers as maintenance friendly as possible had them looking plain and tired.
+And a desire to make the bunkers as maintenance-friendly as possible had them looking plain and tired.
 The Old Town of the late 20th century was nothing like the course Maxwell designed.

 But when the trees came down, it opened up expansive vistas all across the tumbling topography.
 The wider fairways brought back lost playing angles, green were pulled back to the edge of their pads, and bunkers were given a naÏve fescue trim around them for an eminently natural texture and contrast.
 Many of them were completely reworked.

-‘It was almost as though we were back in the 1930s, that’s how much attention to detail Bill and Ben gave to every bunker,’ explained course superintendent Crouch O’Neil.
+‘It was almost as though we were back in the 1930s, that’s how much attention to detail Bill and Ben gave to every bunker,’ explained golf course superintendent Crouch O’Neil.
 ‘We had modern equipment, but just like a sculptor, they’d study and discuss its subtleties like it was a work of art.
 When it finally got done, we’d step back and say to ourselves, ‘it looks better than it ever did.’
 It was a minimalistic approach, and that’s exactly what we needed at Old Town.’

-While the minimalist approach worked to make the bunkers look more Old World and rustic, yet more sustainable and maintainable, it was state of the art technology that solved an agronomic problem: Better Billy Bunkers were employed to shore up bunkers that were formerly susceptible to erosion and rain.
+While the minimalist approach worked to make the bunkers look more Old World and rustic, yet more sustainable and maintainable, it was state-of-the-art technology that solved an agronomic problem: Better Billy Bunkers were employed to shore up bunkers that were formerly susceptible to erosion and rain.

-‘We used the Better Billy Spray System, named after Billy Fuller, the old superintendent at Augusta National who invented them,’ Crouch recalled.
+‘We used the Better Billy Spray System, named after Billy Fuller, the old golf course superintendent at Augusta National who invented them,’ Crouch recalled.
 ‘The drainage in the bunkers is amazing, and we can be so much more flexible with the amount of slope and pitch we can put on a bunker.’

 Since the restoration, players from across the globe have come to marvel at Old Town’s singularity.
 Its routing so ingeniously unique and its presentation (with no rough and interconnected fairways) so breathtakingly refreshing (yet old school) the true magic of the game can’t help but resonate within the player.
 That’s the moment of grace, when a round of golf becomes so much more than just playing 18 holes and hitting a ball around for three hours.

 ‘You get an education in golf design every time you play here,’ praised Coore.
-‘It’s an amazing study in how to rout a golf course , especially with how small and hilly the plot of land is.
+‘It’s an amazing study in how to rout a golf course, especially with how small and hilly the plot of land is.
 And it’s a wonderful example of how to build internal green contours.
 The classic ‘Maxwell Rolls’ are here, just like at Southern Hills, Prairie Dunes, and Crystal Downs.’

 Moreover, the course’s generous width, yet gargantuan fairway undulations make the golfer think carefully about every shot.
 An eminently natural defense to scoring, players have to shape shots in order to keep the ball on those tilted fairways, just like at Olympic Club.
 Once again, a great Golden Age architect shows us greater width does not equate to lower scores for he best golfers.